Full coverage on a car insurance policy typically includes comprehensive and collision insurance, in addition to liability coverage.

 Liability insurance is insurance for the other party’s car.
 You only need to submit a liability insurance claim if you are at fault for causing damage to another person’s physical being or personal property.
 Liability covers damage to a victim’s car/property, and it covers bodily injury or death.

-Liability insurance does not cover your own medical needs or your own car’s damage.
-In order to have coverage for you, you need collision car insurance, which is part of what is referred to as full coverage.
+Liability insurance does not cover your medical needs or your own car’s damage.
+To have coverage for you, you need collision car insurance, which is part of what is referred to as full coverage.

 Comprehensive car insurance covers the majority of non-collision type incidents, such as your car getting struck by lightning or a window getting smashed by vandals.